HurryPeng/MagiaTimeline/README.md

 python MagiaTimeline.py --leftblackbar 0.01 --rightblackbar 0.01 --topblackbar 0.09 --bottomblackbar --0.06
 ```

-**Debug Mode.** You can run in debug mode to preview the cutting of black bars and intermediate identification results.
-It is recommended to do such a quick check before processing the whole video.
-However, debug mode slows down the program significantly, so you should turn it off after the quick check.
+**Debug Mode.** It is recommended to run debug mode and adjust parameters before processing the whole video.
+In debug mode, a real-time window will be displayed where you can preview the cutting of black bars, the alignment of critical sections and intermediate identification results.
+However, debug mode slows down the program significantly, so you should turn it off after adjustment completes.

 ```
 python MagiaTimeline.py --debug
 ```

 **Short Circuit Mode.** Short circuit mode accelerates the program by skipping detecting other types of subtitles once one type has been confirmed.
-This should have no side-effect in theory because different kinds of subtitle should not appear at the same time, and may become a default option in the future.
+This should have no side-effect if different kinds of subtitle guarantee not to appear at the same time.
 This mode is not compatible with debug mode, which needs to collect all intermediate information.

 ```
 python MagiaTimeline.py --shortcircuit
 ```

 **Without Command Line**.
-If you have totally no idea how to use a command line to run anything above, you can still run this program from GUI.
+If you have totally no idea how to use a command line to run anything above, you can try running this program by double-clicking it from GUI.
 Before running, you should check that:

 - The input video is renamed to `src.mp4` and put under the same folder as `MagiaTimeline.py`.
 - There is no black bar around the canvas in the input video.
 - The output file will be named `MagiaTimelineOutput.ass` and overwrite any existing file of this name.

+Even though, it is not guaranteed to behave correctly.
+Please learn how to use a command line.

 **Compressing.** It is recommended to control the resolution of the video within 1280\*720 for performance.
 You can compress your video with `PyrDown.py`, which halves the width and height of a video by pyramiding down each frame.
 However, it is more recommended to compress with professional video editors for less compressing time and smaller video size.